• Home

 GTA 6 according to ex-Rockstar dev ...

-Christofer Sundberg, founder of Liquid Swords and co-founder of Avalanche Studios, isn't trying to go toe-to-toe with Rockstar.
-Speaking to PC Gamer, the creator of the Just Cause series laid out exactly where he sees his new open-world crime brawler Samson fitting into the market , and it's not as a Grand Theft Auto killer.
+Christofer Sundberg, founder of Liquid Swords and co-founder of Avalanche Studios, has made it clear he's not trying to compete with Rockstar.
+The creator of the Just Cause series recently explained where his new open-world crime brawler Samson actually fits in the market, and it's nowhere near Grand Theft Auto territory.

 Not a competitor, a companion

-He's not wrong.
-GTA V has sold over 200 million copies.
-The franchise sits in a category essentially by itself.
+He's right.
+GTA V has moved over 200 million copies.
+The franchise operates in its own stratosphere.

 The 90-minute action movie argument

-Here's the thing: Sundberg's pitch for Samson isn't scale.
-It's pacing.
-He drew a comparison to classic action cinema, describing Samson as the kind of game you reach for when a sprawling open-world epic feels like too much commitment.
+Sundberg's actual pitch for Samson isn't about matching scale.
+It's about offering something tighter.
+He compared the game to classic action films, positioning Samson as the option you grab when a massive open-world saga feels like too big an ask.

 "There are times when you want to put GTA down and pick up something else," Sundberg said.
 "I see Samson as being like back in the day when action movies were 90 minutes long, not over two hours.
 I keep on going back to watching Die Hard and Ronin and First Blood and Rambo.
 I think there's a space for us there, and that's where I want to end up."